RB-bro/node-jsy-skeleton/README.md

 to rebuild on changes

-$ npm run runtests
+$ npm test

-to rerun tests on changes
+to run tests on changes